-If you only associate the blazer with your schooldays, think again.
-The traditionally preppy piece has been reimagined for spring and, trust us, you’ll want in.
-Thanks to the '80s revival seen on SS17’s catwalks, along came power suits, oversized jackets, and slammin’ shoulder pads.
+The traditionally preppy piece has been reimagined and, trust us, you’ll want in.
+We're talking power suits, oversized jackets, and slammin’ shoulder pads.
 These words may conjure a fear of permed hair and OTT colours but fret not – the formal blazer has been revitalised and given a contemporary refresh.

 Originally the uniform of old boys’ clubs – complete with naval-style gold embellishment and house crest – their stuffy connotations were ripped up in the early ‘60s by Mods sporting boating blazers as they pounded the streets of London and Brighton.
 After bands like The Who, The Kinks and The Beatles donned the trend, the '80s rolled around, with women adopting the conservative style of corporate men.
 The era saw knee-length skirts, roll-neck sweaters and razor-sharp tailoring take the relationship between masculine and feminine dressing to a whole new level.

 Come the '90s, Pulp’s Jarvis Cocker and Blur’s Graham Coxon brought the blazer to the Britpop scene (paired with battered Converse and a skinny tie), with Elastica’s Justine Frischmann layering over a band tee or a classic white shirt.
 Since then, we’ve seen Kate Moss bring a sexier edge to the rock’n’roll blazer, and it’s become a staple of French style when worn with rolled-up sleeves and mussed-up hair.